 Brew with fresh boiling water and infuse for 3 to 5 minutes

-From start to finish, Violet Tea is a delight to the senses, boasting an extraordinary flavour unlike any other.
-We pack it fresh to order here at The Kent and Sussex Tea and Coffee Company.
+It is a true delight from start to finish, boasting an extraordinary profile unlike any other infusion.
+We take pride in packing it fresh to order here at The Kent and Sussex Tea and Coffee Company.

 Athenians once used them to moderate anger, procure sleep and “to comfort and strengthen the heart”.
 Centuries later, Pliny the Elder prescribed a liniment of violet root and vinegar for gout and spleen disorders.

 Before being exiled to Elba in 1814, he famously said he’d “return with violets”.
 Instead he was defeated at Waterloo the following year.

-Now, of course, one can enjoy the sweet, floral taste of violets within the cup itself.
-Start your journey with our delectable Violet Tea today.
+Now, of course, one can enjoy the sweet, floral taste of violets within the cup.
+Start your journey and buy Violet Tea today.

-Health Benefits of Violet Tea
+Violet Tea Benefits

-TypeBlack Tea, Blends, Fruit Tea
+- TypeBlack Tea, Blends, Fruit Tea

-Health PointsDigestive, Hydration, Refreshing, Relaxing
+- Health PointsDigestive, Hydration, Refreshing, Relaxing

-Time of DayBreakfast, Afternoon
+- Time of DayBreakfast, Afternoon